• Skip to primary navigation

 You’ve probably already decided on a nook, corner, or room for your home office that’s comfy and hopefully far removed from the noises of the household, but another thing to keep in mind is how accessible you’ll be to your family during and after the day.

-I used to have an entire room that served as my office until recently but we now need the spare room for guests and I’ll only be working the hours when my son’s in school, so I now use a corner of the dining room as my space.
-I have access to my printer, a row of shelves, a wall already full of post-its and best of all, a really nice view of the garden (and I’m super impressed by the fact that we have two apple trees).
+I used to have an entire room that served as my office, but we need the spare room for guests and I’ll only be working the hours when my son’s in school, so I now use a corner of the dining room as my space.
+I have access to my printer, a row of shelves, a wall already full of post-its, and, best of all, a really nice view of the garden (we have two apple trees!)
 It’s not a room in the house where I won’t be disturbed, but really, did I mention the apple trees?
 I can’t complain.

-To get space-saving ideas or how to make your little corner of the world uniquely yours, I recommend heading over to houzz.com and looking up ideas on how to decorate and personalize.
-Do this early on before works starts because once you’ve settled into the house, you’re never going to have the time or the motivation.
+To get space-saving ideas or how to make your little corner of the world uniquely yours, I recommend heading over to houzz.com for ideas on how to decorate.
+Do this early and before works starts because once you’ve settled into the house, you may not have the time or the motivation.

 5. Make sure you’re plugged in before you start

 Before I do anything—buy furniture, hire movers, pack boxes—I do the most important thing: I get connected.
-When I’ve had keys to my new home in advance, this has involved sitting on the floor for hours without food or water, reading a book and waiting for the broadband guys to arrive.
+When I’ve had keys to my new home in advance, this has involved sitting on the floor for hours, reading a book, and waiting for the broadband guys to arrive.

-Most recently, my husband moved three weeks ahead of me so that he was able to set it up and we were fully connected by the time I arrived and needed to send out e-mails.
-This step is usually the most time-consuming and no matter which country you’re in, usually involves a week of waiting around.
-So it’s one of the first things I do, even before I cancel my existing subscriptions.
+Most recently, my husband moved three weeks ahead of me so that he was able to set it up, and we were fully connected by the time I arrived and needed to send out emails.
+This step is usually the most time-consuming, and no matter which country you’re in, usually involves a few days of waiting around.
+Therefore, it’s one of the first things I do, even before I cancel my existing subscriptions.

 6. Consider who needs to be told

-The decision about whether or not to let your editors know about your move is individual but may also depend on how long you’re going to be out of commission.
+The decision about whether to let your editors know about your move is individual, but may also depend on how long you’ll be out of commission.

 If you’re moving next door, it’s fairly easy to just be offline for a day or two and come back to it when you’re ready.
-But if you’re planning a longer break, it might be worth letting your regulars know so that they don’t get upset when they don’t hear from you (though things will often go wrong and you’ll end up upsetting someone who didn’t get your email, didn’t take into consideration the dates that you wouldn’t be available, etc.)
+But if you’re planning a longer break, it might be worth letting your regulars know so they don’t get upset when they don’t hear from you.
+Do what you can and don’t worry about the rest.

 7. Schedule, but only if you have to

 Will the move affect your work?
 Absolutely.
-Should you start scheduling for it weeks in advance?
-I personally don’t think so.
+Should you schedule for it weeks in advance?
+I don’t think so.
 I started packing early and little by little until I got it done, but it took me a while.
-For three weeks, the whole house looked like it had been in a flood zone, but that was okay with me because it meant that I worked pretty much all the way through.
-It meant that I could still put in full workdays without having to sacrifice an entire week to get it done.
+For three weeks, the entire house looked like it was in a flood zone.
+That was okay because it meant I worked all the way through.
+It meant I could still put in full workdays without having to sacrifice an entire week to get it done.

 8. Prepare for the unexpected